GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 ## Implementation

 The encode_decode_craete.exe is a combination of all scripts combined and simplified so everything is done within the GUI with ease.
 Its recommended to create file directory `C:\DoginalsHashCanvasCreator` and run exe file fom this directory.
 This Gui requires no dependencies everythings packed in.
-Simply create directory, download `encode_decode_create.exe` and double click the file to Begin using the GUI.
+Simply clone this repo to download `encode_decode_create.exe` and and all subfoldes fo environment, then double click the file to Begin using the GUI.

 **Happy Encoding and Decoding Fam!**